gustavo89587/detection-fidelity-score/docs/core-model.md

 Revalidate on a scheduled cadence.

+If assumptions are undocumented, Drift cannot be detected.

 2. Behavioral Coverage Reassessment

-Map detection logic to adversary behaviors (e.g., technique categories).
+Map detection logic to adversary behaviors or technique classes.

 Evaluate:

 Is the behavior still relevant?

-Has the technique shifted?
+Has attacker implementation shifted?

+Does telemetry still express the behavior clearly?

+Relevance is temporal.

 3. Change-Triggered Revalidation

-Any of the following should trigger Drift review:
+The following events must trigger Drift review:

-Agent upgrade
+Agent upgrades

-Schema change
+Schema revisions

-Platform migration
+Platform migrations

 Infrastructure redesign

+Change without revalidation accelerates Drift.

 Failure Signal

-If a detection appears operational but no longer reflects current adversary behavior or environment assumptions, Drift is active.
+If a detection appears operational but no longer reflects current adversary behavior or environmental assumptions, Drift is active.

+Drift is silent until explicitly tested.

 Cross-Domain Compounding Effects

-Degradation domains interact:
+Degradation domains interact and compound:

-Loss may hide Drift.
+Loss may conceal Drift.

-Distortion may mimic Noise.
+Distortion may appear as Noise.

-Drift may normalize previously suspicious behavior.
+Drift may normalize previously anomalous behavior.

-Testing must assume compounding, not isolation.
+Testing must assume interaction, not isolation.

+DFS evaluates degradation as bounded trust erosion — not binary failure.

 Operationalizing Trust

-DFS testing is not about eliminating degradation.
+DFS testing does not eliminate degradation.

-It is about:

-Making degradation observable

-Bounding acceptable trust erosion

-Preventing silent automation risk
+It ensures degradation is:

+Observable

+Bounded

+Explicitly accepted or mitigated

-Detection systems should not merely run.
+Detection systems should not merely execute logic.

-They should continuously prove their trustworthiness.
+They must continuously demonstrate trustworthiness.